RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/filter.png
 .. image:: images/sort.png

-We have an active filter: enable and disable option.
+The user can see an active filter with enable and disable option.
 You can toggle between active or all users.

 .. image:: images/toggle.png